Frequently Asked Questions

 What is the impact on sites of local historic value?

-We have assessed the potential effects of Greenlink on designated and non-designated local archaeology and cultural heritage assets.
+We assessed the potential effects of Greenlink on designated and non-designated local archaeology and cultural heritage assets.

 Will the onshore cable-laying damage the roads?
 Will they be fully re-surfaced after construction?